How to get those First Few Paying Clients

 To illustrate this, if I marketed myself as a “sales trainer” or “business coach” potential clients would not gravitate towards me in anything like the numbers who respond to my more results based message about helping heart-centred business owners get more clients saying “Yes please!” without being pushy or compromising their integrity.

 Step 2: Know what you’re Selling

 The reason this step is so important is because so many service-based businesses — particularly when they’re selling something that feels quite intangible — really struggle with knowing what to sell and how to package it up so that they are offering a genuine solution or end result to their clients.

-For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you’re selling the end result of a beautiful website that’s going to help your client attract their perfect clients for years to come.
+For example, you’re not really selling one-by-one hypnotherapy sessions, you’re selling a life free of the constant craving to smoke and you’re not just a one-time web designer – you’re selling the end result which is a beautiful website that’s going to help your client attract their perfect clients for years to come.

 Also if you sell your services by the hour or by the session, it’s really hard to build a truly sustainable business that is financially rewarding without burning yourself out due to the constant need to enrol another client, and another, and another…

 So I recommend you create a package, programme or some type of retainer depending on the work you do, that is designed to help your typical client get a great result from working with you.

 Part of this process is getting clear on your pricing.
 I’ve had so many people say to me over the years,